-If you are interested in an Independent School education for your child, but cannot afford the school fees, it may be worth considering applying for a Scholarship or a Bursary.
+If you are interested in an Independent School education for your child, but cannot afford the full school fees, it may be worth considering making an application for a Scholarship or a Bursary.

 Most Independent Schools offer Scholarships to attract the most talented pupils to their school.
 These Scholarships can be focused around academic, sporting, musical or artistic achievement; or some combination of these.
 Scholarships awarded by the more established and bigger brand schools (Eton, Winchester, Harrow, ...) who have large foundations, can be financially significant.
 The majority of Scholarships, awarded by most Independent Schools, are now less about financial value and more purely honorary, resulting in a status within the school or a name on the honours board.
 The majority of these Scholarships are worth between 0% and 10% in fee discount.